This piece was updated on July 20

-A dispersed vote in Peru’s April 11 presidential election sent shockwaves through the country’s establishment, with socialist teachers union leader Pedro Castillo securing a spot in a runoff scheduled for June 6 with just under 19% of the national vote.
-He will face second-place finisher Keiko Fujimori, the daughter of imprisoned former president Alberto Fujimori, in a runoff on June 6.
+A dispersed vote in Peru’s April 11 presidential election sent shockwaves through the country’s establishment, with socialist teachers union leader Pedro Castillo securing a spot in the runoff with just under 19% of the national vote.
+In a runoff on June 6, Castillo narrowly defeated Keiko Fujimori, the daughter of imprisoned former president Alberto Fujimori, with 50.1% of the vote.
 Below, AQ profiles the two candidates as part of our ongoing coverage of Latin America’s elections in 2021.

 Click here to learn about the candidates who did not make the runoff.